dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

-By just setting the buffer size to 255, the maximum that will fit in a single byte, the verifier is now able to determine that no matter what value is read from `keysize`, it will be safe, and that a buffer overflow cannot be possible.
+By just setting the buffer size to 255, the maximum that will fit in a single byte, the verifier is now able to determine that no matter what value is read from `keylen` into `keysize`, it will be safe, and that a buffer overflow cannot be possible.

-This change permits the verifier to allow the read of `keysize` without any extra checking required, as there is no possible way it can cause a buffer overflow.

 The binary representation of 0xFF (255 decimal) is `1111 1111`.
 To test this
 theory, I decided to flip that last bit to 0, to get `0111 1111`.
 Back to hexadecimal, this is 0x7F, and in decimal this is 127.
-By manually masking the `keysize` with this mask, it works!
+By manually masking the `keysize` with this mask, it works and is accepted by the verifier!
 If, however, I drop the size of the buffer to 126, I get a verifier error once again.

 The reason why this happens is visible in the disassembly of the generated eBPF
 program: